-- growth of our user base; - our user base being attractive to advertisers; - our ability to derive better demographic and other information from our users; - acceptance by advertisers of the Web as an advertising medium; and - our ability to transition and expand into other forms of advertising.
+- growth of our user base; - our user base being attractive to advertisers;

+- acceptance by advertisers of the Web as an advertising medium; and - our ability to transition and expand into other forms of advertising.

 In addition, we have recently experienced a shift in the source of advertising revenues from Internet companies to companies in more traditional lines of business.
 These advertisers often have substantially different requirements and expectations than Internet companies with respect to advertising programs.
 If we are unsuccessful in adapting to the needs of our advertisers, it could have a material adverse effect on our business, operating results and financial condition.
 We derive the majority of our revenues from the sale of advertisements under short-term contracts, which are difficult to forecast accurately.